hazyair/hazyair/README.md

 # __*hazyair*__ - air quality monitoring tool.

-__*hazyair*__ is a handy tool that enables to store measurments of the:
+__*hazyair*__ is a handy tool that enables to retrieve measurments of the:
 * dust conectration in the air (PM1.0, PM2.5, PM10),
 * temperature,
 * humidity,
 * pressure,

-to the simple database.
-It also visualizes the measurement results on the charts that can be accessed from the web browsers.
+from the sensors and optionally store them to the simple database.
+It can also visualize the measurement results on the charts that can be accessed from the web browsers.

 ## Hardware - [Configuration](https://github.com/marcin-sielski/hazyair/wiki)